-It is possible to detect early in the pregnancy whether your baby might be at high risk of having Down Syndrome.
-This is possible through consideration of your age and additional tests.
+Through consideration of your age and additional tests, it’s possible to detect early in the pregnancy whether your baby might be at higher risk of having Down syndrome.

-The additional tests are Combined First Trimester Screening and Non-invasive Prenatal Testing (NIPT).
+The additional tests are Combined First Trimester Screening (CFTS) and Non-Invasive Prenatal Screening (NIPS).

 It is important to realise that both of these tests are considered to be ‘screening tests’.
 This means they won’t tell you ‘yes, your baby has Down syndrome’ or ‘no, it definitely does not have Down syndrome’.
 They will, however, say if your baby is at high risk of having Down syndrome, in which case you should have a diagnostic test.